jacobduba/ballicure/README.md

 Voters receive a text message that guides them to cure their ballot online.
 * Fixes rejected signatures in minutes versus weeks.
-* Adding signatures to cure is automated with an API, minimal work for vote verifiers.
+* Add ballots to through a dead simple REST API.
 (Not implemented)
-* Doesn't store identities and vote choices, pointless to hack.
+* Doesn't store identities and vote choices, safe to expose to the internet.

 ### Running Ballicure